risk-first/website/practices/Coding.md

 **Pair Programming** however _combines_ the review with the process of coding: there are now two heads at each terminal.
 What does this achieve?
  - Clearly, we mitigate [Key-Man Risk](Coordination-Risk) as we've got two people doing every job.
- - Knowledge is transferred at the same time, too, mitigating [Specialist-Risk](Coordination-Risk).
+ - Knowledge is transferred at the same time, too, mitigating [Specialist Risk](Coordination-Risk).
  - Proponents also argue that this mitigates [Complexity Risk](Complexity-Risk), as the software will be better quality.
  - Since the pair spend _so much time together_, the communication is very _high bandwidth_, so this mitigates [Communication Risk](Communication-Risk)